BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 Practicing mystic magic can take many forms.
 Devoting yourself to a god and channeling it‘s magic, or communing with the spirits of the world directly.
 Almost every community has at least one person among them practicing mystic magic.
 From the shaman of the village, over a circle of witches, to a full priesthood to a major deity.

+- Your Spell Base Damage is 1/2 your Spirit.
 - Your Focus is equal to (Spirit - 2) + (2 x Mysticism).
 - Choose your traditions and learn two rank 0 spells for them.
 You can either choose:
     - Devotion (choose one tradition, you learn +1 spell for it immediately and whenever you learn new spells from gaining a rank in Mysticism)